Parent of a British Child Visa Refusal

 Book an appointment with our immigration solicitors to discuss the parent visa refusal letter, appeal process, costs involved and the appeal processing time.

-What are the common reasons for a parent of a British child visa refusal?
+- How long does a parent of a British child visa appeal take?

-Your UK parent visa application can be refused for several reasons but the most common reasons for UK parent of a British child visa refusals are as listed below:
+Your UK parent visa application can be refused for several reasons, but the most common reasons for UK parent of a British child visa refusals are as follows:

 - Failure to Meet the Parent-Child Relationship Requirement: If you do not provide sufficient and credible evidence to prove a genuine and subsisting relationship with the child, it may result in a visa refusal.